Calvineng72/Authority-Measure/README.md

 python src/pipeline.py --input_directory $input_directory --output_directory $output_directory
 ```

-There is also an option to run the pipeline by clause, rather than by document.
+There is also an option to run the pipeline by clause rather than by document.
 With this option, the cleaned.txt files must contain a double array, where each interior array is composed of two elements: the clause name and clause text.

 ```shell
 input_directory="cleaned_cbas_clause"